grunwaldlab/krisp/README.md

         --parallel {number of processors}
 ```

-If `krisp` was installed via the GitHub repository, then test files can be found in the "test_data/" directory.
+If `krisp_fasta` was installed via the GitHub repository, then test files can be found in the "test_data/" directory.
-Within the "test_data/" directory, we can run:
+Within the "test_data/krisp_fasta" directory, we can run:

 ```
-krisp_fasta test_data/ingroup*.gz \
+krisp_fasta ingroup*.gz \
-        --outgroup test_data/outgroup*.gz \
+        --outgroup outgroup*.gz \
         --conserved-left 25 \
         --conserved-right 2 \
         --diagnostic 1 \